rakor/freebsd-desktop/README.md

 Next let the script do its job
 <pre><code>sh ./freebsd-desktop</code></pre>

+The script gives you the possibility to add an initial user.
 If you need any additional users, this is the right time for it:
 <pre><code>adduser</code></pre>

 If the script has done its job and everything went well reboot into your new desktop